Mega Millions: October 2017 format/price point change

-The new prize structure allocates roughly 75 percent of the prize pool for the jackpot; this is, in part, to facilitate the new Just the Jackpot option.
+The new prize structure allocates roughly 75 percent of the prize pool for the jackpot, this is, in part, to facilitate the new Just the Jackpot option.
 The 2013–2017 version allocated about 68 percent towards the jackpot.

 "Just the Jackpot" option

-In preparation for the October 28, 2017, format change the then-46 Mega Millions members were given the choice of offering a $3, two-game play (called "Just the Jackpot").
-A player choosing this option is not eligible for any of the eight lower-tier prizes; therefore, the Megaplier option is not available for Just the Jackpot wagers.
+In preparation for the October 28, 2017, format change, the then-46 Mega Millions members were given the choice of offering a $3, two-game play (called "Just the Jackpot").
+A player choosing this option is not eligible for any of the eight lower-tier prizes; therefore, the Megaplier option is not available for "Just the Jackpot" wagers.

 These lotteries offered the "Just the Jackpot" option upon the format change: Georgia, Indiana, Kansas, Massachusetts, Nebraska, New Jersey, New Mexico, New York, Ohio, South Dakota, Texas, Virginia, Wisconsin, and Wyoming.
 Kentucky has since added "Just the Jackpot", with other lotteries potentially adding it.
 Not known is whether a second series of playslips would be printed for lotteries offering "Just the Jackpot" beginning after the October 28, 2017, format change.

 "Just the Jackpot" wagers and regular Mega Millions plays are printed on separate tickets.
-Most Just the Jackpot wagers are terminal-generated; however, JtJ wagers in Kansas and Texas allow the player to choose their numbers, while Wisconsin players must ask for a terminal-generated ticket.
+Most "Just the Jackpot" wagers are terminal-generated; however, JtJ wagers in Kansas and Texas allow the player to choose their numbers, while Wisconsin players must ask for a terminal-generated ticket.

-As of January 2020, there has yet to be a jackpot winner from a Just the Jackpot wager; there also is no known count of JtJ wagers that would have won second prize (5+0) with a traditional Mega Millions play.
+As of January 2020, there has yet to be a jackpot winner from a Just the Jackpot wager; there also is no known count of such wagers that would have won second prize (5+0) with a traditional Mega Millions play.
+It is unknown whether Just the Jackpot was scrapped after the April 2025 format changes.